luizimcpi/springboot-microservice/person-service-h2/README.md

-# springboot-microservice
+#PersonServiceApplication

-This is a microservice built with SpringBoot stack
+This is the Person Service of a microservice built with SpringBoot stack

 Requirements:
 ```
 Maven
 JDK 8
-MySQL with "oauth" schema created
-You can adjust the db config here -> https://github.com/luizimcpi/springboot-microservice-config/blob/master/authorization-server.yml
 ```
 ```
 First